panzi/jsonlogic-c/README.md

 ### `days`

 Convert days to milliseconds.
-Useful in combination with `timeSince`.
+Useful in combination with `time-since`.

 ```
 {